NEWS & EVENTS

 The Bircham Centre celebrates its centenery in a big way

-The Bircham Centre's AGM is usually held at the end of April and welcomes all members of the public.
+This year, The Bircham Centre's AGM is on 6th April where we will welcome all members of the public.
 At the short meeting you can come and support your Bircham Centre at the AGM.

 The meeting usually consists of: